AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Do we *need* to include proofs of reflection, though?
 If miners of any simplex-chain download blocks of *all* simplex-chains -- as mentioned in \autoref{sec:availability-of-blocks} -- then including all necessary proofs of reflection *smells* redundant.
 Since miners have all the necessary data to construct the proofs, do they need to actually include those proofs?
 Could we treat them as witnesses similar to SegWit?

 There would be some downsides to excluding the proofs of reflection.
-For one, it would mean that simplex-chain nodes, during an initial sync, would not be able to verify PoW reflection without auxillary data -- potentially a lot.
-This may not be a problem, though, because we expect that a *non-miners'* evaluation of a simplex-chain's history will be identical regardless of whether they account for PoW reflection or not (discussed in \autoref{sec:equiv-state-block-weightings}).
+For one, it would mean that simplex-chain nodes, during an initial sync, would not be able to verify Proof of Reflection without auxillary data -- potentially a lot.
+This may not be a problem, though, because we expect that a *non-miners'* evaluation of a simplex-chain's history will be identical regardless of whether they account for Proof of Reflection or not (discussed in \autoref{sec:equiv-state-block-weightings}).
 Secondly, it would mean that miners *must* track the state of *all* reflections in the simplex for some period of time so that they ensure the integrity of the reflection protocol.
-Given \autoref{sec:availability-of-blocks}, this might be possible without significant overhead.
+Given \autoref{sec:availability-of-blocks}, this is possible without significant overhead.

+\todo{Make sure "we expect that a *non-miners'* evaluation of a simplex-chain's history will be identical regardless of whether they account for Proof of Reflection or not" is explained / answered}

-A practical method for treating proofs of reflection as witnesses that may be excluded is discussed in \autoref{sec:segmented-state}.
+A practical method for treating proofs of reflection as witnesses that may be excluded/pruned is discussed in \autoref{sec:segmented-state}.

 ### Segmented State